What are the goals of the GBR?

 When do birds collide with windows?

 Nighttime collisions occur because most species of songbirds migrate at night.
-The overnight lighting used in dense urban areas confuses migratory birds, and especially on foggy or rainy nights when cloud cover is low.
+The night lighting used in dense urban areas confuses migratory birds, and especially on foggy or rainy nights when cloud cover is low.

 What do I do if I find a live bird?